|

 The American colonists studied Hebrew for eternal lifelong use.
 William Bradford, the governor of Plymouth Colony, learned Hebrew to be ready for Heaven.
 His gravestone in Plymouth is inscribed in Hebrew.
 Cotton Mather urged a little less tobacco and a little more Hebrew study.
 An early president of Yale declared Hebrew “essential to a gentleman’s education.”
 It was an obligatory course at Harvard, and the seals of Yale, Columbia, and Dartmouth still bear Hebrew inscriptions.
 Jonathan Edwards was fluent in Hebrew by the time he was thirteen.

-Christendom.
+With religious freedom, enthusiasm for Biblical languages ran high.
+Is it any wonder?
+For centuries it was a crime for Christians to own a Bible.
+In Christendom.
 Can you imagine?
 In fifteenth century Christian England our homeschooling forebears were executed for teaching their children the Ten Commandments and Lord’s Prayer in English.
-Generations of
+Generations of Christians lived and died without ever hearing Scripture in a language they knew.

 But when the Greeks fleeing the Muslims, and the Jews driven from Spain showed up in Western Europe with the Bible in its original languages, the effect was electric.
 The Reformation was sparked by Christians learning the Biblical languages.